Beliavsky/Fortran-code-on-GitHub/README.md

 [MDCM](https://github.com/MMunibas/MDCM): Machine learning code to fit Minimal Distributed Charge Models, by Mike Devereux et al.

+[Parabolic two-band model Analyzer for Nonlinear electron Dynamics in Attosecond phenomena (PANDA)](https://github.com/shunsuke-sato/two_band_model): calculates electron dynamics and light-matter interactions, by Shunsuke A. Sato.
+It is based on a parabolic two-band model for electron structure and dynamics.

 [raytracer_3D](https://github.com/ceden/raytracer_3D): simulates the radiative energy transfer equation for internal gravity waves in 6 dimensions, by ceden

 [Semi-Lagrangian Library (SeLaLib)](https://github.com/selalib/selalib): modular library for kinetic and gyrokinetic simulations of plasmas in fusion energy devices